quajoboat2/simple_shell/README.md

 ## Simple Shell (C milestone project)
 - would be updated fater adding man

-* This is a collaborative project made by Daniel Boateng and Oyindamola Ekundayo, Students of software engineering at ALX Africa.
+* This is an individual project made by Adu Boateng Richard, Student of software engineering at ALX Africa.
 This repo contains files for the **simple_shell project**.
 The project requires us to develop our own UNIX command interpreter (shell).

 ## File structure